1. Parenting

 1. Temper tantrums

-Most preschoolers throw a tantrum at some time or the other.
-Although these situations are extremely embarrassing and stressful, a little patience on our part can do wonders.
-Children usually throw a tantrum when they are:
+Most preschoolers throw a tantrum at some time.
+Although extremely embarrassing and stressful, a little patience on our part can do wonders.

 • Overcome with emotions like anger, fear, and disappointment.